 Echocardiography may deliver the following diagnoses:

 Classic MVP: In classic mitral prolapse, there is often too much connective tissue in the valve leaflets, thickening the spongiosa layer.
 This causes collagen in the fibrosa layer to separate, creating enlarged and weakened cusps.
-A thickness of five millimeters or more justifies a diagnosis of classic mitral valve prolapse, particularly if the leaflets extend more than two millimeters beyond the mitral annulus into the left atrium.
+A thickness of five millimeters or more justifies a diagnosis of classic mitral valve prolapse, particularly if the leaflets extend more than two millimeters beyond the mitral annulus ring into the left atrium chamber.
 The extra thickness can also cause the chordae tendinae to elongate or rupture, augmenting prolapse.

 Note: In addition to thicker leaflets, some definitions of classic MVP mention a prolapse of five millimeters or more.
-Compared to patients a nonclassic prolapse, those with the classic form tend to be diagnosed at earlier ages, experience greater symptoms, and have other disorders.
+Compared to patients with a nonclassic prolapse, those with the classic form tend to be diagnosed at earlier ages, experience greater symptoms, and have other disorders.

 Non-classic MVP: Patients receive a diagnosis of nonclassic mitral prolapse when thickening of the leaflet/s measures less than five millimeters and leaflet displacement measures less than two.
-Lesser thickness generally means a lower risk of complications.
+Less thickness generally means a lower risk of complications.
 Depending on the measurement, non-classic prolapse is sometimes considered a normal variation in the valve’s anatomy.

 Asymmetric MVP: This type of classic MVP results when mitral leaflet tips don’t attach evenly to the annulus.
 One cusp is positioned further toward the atrium.
 Lesions may play a part in this type of displacement.
-Patients with asymmetric MVP can develop severe regurgitation, which can lead to greater degeneration of the bicuspid valve, ruptured chordae tendinae, and a flail leaflet.
+Patients with asymmetric MVP can develop severe regurgitation, which can lead to greater degeneration of the valve, ruptured chordae tendinae, and a flail leaflet.